RaccoonCH/Rakkit/docs/en/graphql/start/introduction.md

 }
 ```

-It also has a set of useful features, like validation, authorization and dependency injection, which helps develop GraphQL APIs quickly & easily!
+It also has a set of useful features like middlewares and dependency injection, which helps develop GraphQL APIs quickly & easily!

 ## Why?